BesenbacherLab/bbq_pipeline/config/README.md

 # Sample and unit sheet

 You can specify the samples you want to call variants for in the `config/samples.tsv` file.
 As a requirement, sample name and bam_file need to be specified.
-Optionally, you can add the filter_bam_file path, which represents the germline sequence of the respective sample and is used to exclude germline variants during variant calling.
+Optionally, you can add the ``filter_bam_file`` column, where you can specify the path to the aligned germline sequence data of the respective sample.
+The germline data will then be used to exclude germline variants during variant calling.